 - Mid-century Czech lampworked and hand-pressed green opal glass

-- Vintage mid-century malachite glass cabochon, made in Western Germany
+- Mid-century malachite glass cabochon, made in Western Germany

 - Three-sided, brass-plated pewter casting made in the USA